jath03/lapce-monokai-pro/README.md

-# lapce-monokai-pro
+# Lapce Monokai Pro

-A Monokai Pro theme for Lapce
+These themes were generated using [Subtheme](https://github.com/subtheme-dev/monokai-pro)